 It is difficult to be exact in offering you a guide to what care will cost you, as this can vary depending on the your area, agency or needs.
 Contact your local social services for more information.

-Private Homecare Agencies
+Private and Voluntary Agencies

 Home care can be provided by both private and voluntary organisations to help with things like respite care, cleaning, shopping and personal care.
 You are advised to contact carers' organisations such as the Carers' Trust, Carers UK or the Homecare Association to find the details of local companies.